-Role(s) entitled to incentive Performance indicator Please explain Monetary reward Chief Purchasing Officer (CPO) Other C-suite Officer (Executive Vice President & Chief Global Supply Chain Officer) (Implementation of water risk mitigation The CPO is ultimately responsible for the success of J&J Procurement function and the achievement of our Health for Humanity 2020 Goal to enrol suppliers covering 80% of our spend in the Sustainable Procurement Program.
-Bonuses are awarded as a result of meeting several criteria, including achievement of the Health for Humanity 2020 Goals.
+Role(s) entitled to incentive Performance indicator Please explain Monetary reward Chief Purchasing Officer (CPO) Other C-suite Officer (Executive Vice President & Chief Global Supply Chain Officer) 0 The CPO is ultimately responsible for the success of J&J Procurement function and the achievement of our Health for Humanity 2020 Goal to enroll suppliers covering 80% of our spend in the Sustainable Procurement Program.
+Bonuses were awarded as a result of meeting several criteria, including achievement of the Health for Humanity 2020 Goals.
 Our CPO strongly believes that by collaborating with our partners to strengthen the social, environmental and economic performance of our supply chain, we are driving sustainability efforts beyond our four walls and strengthening J&J as well.
-Executive Vice President and Chief Global Supply Chain Officer has oversight of our Health for Humanity 2020 Goals, which include water-related goals.
-Bonuses are awarded as a result of meeting many criteria, which may include progress against J&J's Health for Humanity 2020 Goals.
+Executive Vice President and Chief Global Supply Chain Officer had oversight of our Health for Humanity 2020 Goals, which included water-related goals.
+Bonuses were awarded as a result of meeting many criteria, which may have included progress against J&J's Health for Humanity 2020 Goals.
 Non- monetary reward No one is entitled to these incentives <not Applicable></not

 (W6.5) Do you engage in activities that could either directly or indirectly influence public policy on water through any of the following?
 Yes, trade associations